shotover/aws-throwaway/readme.md

 It is recommended to cleanup your resources at 3 points:

 1. When you start your application.
-This is actually done automatically for you by `Aws::new()`.
+This is actually done automatically for you by `Aws::new(..)`.
 2. When your application finishes.
 You should manually call `aws.cleanup_resources()`
 3. You should provide a cli flag (or similar) in your application that specifically triggers cleanup and nothing else. e.g. `application --cleanup-aws-resources` You can call `Aws::cleanup_resources_static()` to achieve this.